3 Spatial data operations

 Figure 3.2: Spatial subsetting of points disjoint from a polygon

-In case we need to subset according to several geometries at once, e.g., find out which points intersect with both Canterbury and Southland, we can dissolve the filtering subset, using .unary_union, before applying the .intersects (or any other) operator.
-For example, here is how we can subset the nz_height points which intersect with Canterbury or Southland:
+In case we need to subset according to several geometries at once, e.g., find out which points intersect with both Canterbury and Southland, we can dissolve the filtering subset, using .union_all, before applying the .intersects (or any other) operator.
+For example, here is how we can subset the nz_height points which intersect with Canterbury or Southland.
+(Note that we are also using the .isin method, as demonstrated at the end of Section 2.2.1.)

 canterbury_southland = nz[nz['Name'].isin(['Canterbury', 'Southland'])]